Double, Double, Boy in Trouble: Cultural references

-The episode's plot is a parody of Daphne du Maurier's novel The Scapegoat, while Simon's horse Shadowfax is named after Gandalf's horse from The Lord of the Rings series. and is also based on The Prince and the Pauper by Mark Twain.
+The episode's plot is a parody of Daphne du Maurier's 1957 novel The Scapegoat, while Simon's horse Shadowfax is named after Gandalf's horse from The Lord of the Rings series.
+The plot is also based on the 1881 novel The Prince and the Pauper by Mark Twain.
 The episode's couch gag, with the family being swept up in a tornado and taken to a black and white farm is a reference to The Wizard of Oz.
-Additionally, Apu has an issue of Tales From the Kwik-E-Mart, a parody of the comic series Tales from the Crypt.
+Additionally, Apu has an issue of Tales from the Kwik-E-Mart, a parody of the comic series Tales from the Crypt.
 Early in the episode, Homer makes a reference to Dennis the Menace.

 One sequence features Bart passing the mansions of several celebrities, including actor Macaulay Culkin (shown in his scream pose from the 1990 film Home Alone), Fleetwood Mac's Mick Fleetwood and Stevie Nicks (shown posing in the same way as the cover of their 1977 album Rumours), and "McDreamy" and "McSteamy", referring to the characters Derek Shepherd and Mark Sloan from the medical drama series Grey's Anatomy, as well as an actual McDonald's restaurant.
 Inside the Woosterfield mansion, Simon's room features a ceiling from one of Saddam Hussein's palaces.

 Songs featured in the episode include "Thank You for Being a Friend" by Andrew Gold, the song used as the opening to the series The Golden Girls, which Lenny sings.
 Marge sings "Scrubbing You" while washing up, to the tune of Minnie Riperton's "Lovin' You" and the "Notre Dame Victory March" plays when Joe Montana appears.

 Reception

 The episode had an approximate 8.09 million viewers.

 Robert Canning of IGN said, "It was a far from groundbreaking episode, to be sure, but our familiarity of the characters and the fair amount of laughs made for yet another pleasurable viewing experience".
 He went on to state, "The story as a whole was interesting and the jokes were funny enough to elicit several audible guffaws" and rated the episode a 7.8 out of 10.

+Steve Heisler of The A.V.
+Club gave the episode a C. He thought that it was "a boring, flat, contrived episode" with an "uninteresting Bart" and thought Homer's stupidity was "offensive".
+However, he liked the word jokes for Aspen and its storefronts.

 Erich Asperschlager of TV Verdict said, "'Double Double' scores a solid B on the laugh-o-meter.
 While there weren't many guffaws, I chuckled more than a few times."